KarenEnfield/metriks/bpf/Readme.md

             % python3 data-processor.py

-## Option 2: Install reporting to userspace only, no Kafka
+## Option 2: Data to Userspace only, no Kafka

     - Prerequisites (none)